 Get Started

-Perception Mapping (PMap) is a creative thinking tool that helps to find blockers.
+Perception Mapping (PMap) or Perceptual Mapping is a creative thinking tool that helps to find blockers.
 But, first, we should define what is the blocker.
 This help article is describing step by step instructions on how to use the perception mapping tool, find blockers, and achieve your next goal faster.

 Let’s assume that we need to achieve a certain goal.
 In order to achieve this goal, we have to perform a number of actions (or perceptions).
 However, one or more of these actions might prevent us from achieving the goal.
 These actions are called blockers.